This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Beautiful Eric Carle illustrations and 30 animal sounds keep toddlers engaged.
+• Beautiful Eric Carle illustrations that captivate toddlers

 Cons